Controlling your dog in public

 A dog is considered ‘under control’ if it is on a lead held by someone able to control the dog.
 For example, a large dog would not be under control if its lead was held by a child who would be unable to restrain the dog if it strained against the lead.

 It isn't necessary for dogs to be leashed at all times.
 However, dogs must be kept on a lead in designated pedestrian zones and on land where livestock is present.
-Councils have bye-laws to indicate areas where leashing is required, such as in public parks.
+Councils have bye-laws to show the areas where leashing is required, such as in public parks.

 It is an offence to allow a dog to attack or cause serious injury to a person or livestock, or to behave in such a way that makes a person worried that it might attack them.

-As well as any conditions imposed by a court where your dog has attacked a person or worried livestock, a council dog warden can impose similar conditions where certain breaches of the Dogs Order have occurred (whether or not you are prosecuted for those breaches).
+As well as any conditions imposed by a court where a dog has attacked a person or worried livestock, a council dog warden can impose similar conditions where certain breaches of the Dogs Order have occurred (regardless of whether you are prosecuted for those breaches).

-If your dog has strayed, attacked a person, livestock or someone else’s pet, or been out of control on certain specified roads or on land where there is livestock, a dog warden may issue a notice requiring you to keep your dog:
+If a dog has strayed, attacked a person, livestock or someone else’s pet, or been out of control on specific roads or on land where there is livestock, a dog warden may issue a notice requiring you to keep the dog:

 - muzzled when in a public place